orsonteodoro/gcf2/profiles/gaming/README.md

 * lld link times can be up to ~2-5x longer than mold; gold link times can be up to ~22-24x longer than mold; bfd link times can be up to ~88-120x longer than mold.
 All multithreaded.
 * gold link times can be up to ~2 longer than lld with single thread linking.

+#### Section footnotes

-* -Oflags percents are measured relative to -O3.
+1. -Oflags percents are measured relative to -O3.
-* Link times can be about the same between different compilers in some cases in short link times, but disparity increases with longer link times.
+2. Link times can be about the same between different compilers in some cases in short link times, but disparity increases with longer link times.
-* The other flags percents are relative to the same -Oflag.
+3. The other flags percents are relative to the same -Oflag.

 ## Footnotes